gap-packages/xmod/README.md

 This package allows for computation with crossed modules; cat1-groups; morphisms of these structures; derivations of crossed modules and the corresponding sections of cat1-groups.

-Experimental functions for crossed squares are now included.
 In October 2015 a new section on isoclinism of crossed modules was added.

+Experimental functions for crossed squares and cat2-groups are now included.

 ## Distribution